collectionsasdata/part2whole/cfp.md

 Given the challenge of this type of work, funded teams will become part of a cohort and will be supported through a two-day Team Lead Institute where the team leaders, mentioned above, will be invited to learn from others and strengthen their work plans.
 To ensure that the work of funded teams can be a model for new scholars and institutions in undertaking similar projects, team leads will also present their work at a public facing summative forum at a later date.
 All three project leads for each project will be expected to participate in the Team Lead Institute and Summative Forum.
 The cost of attendance for each of the participants will be covered by the grant and need not be budgeted in project proposals.

+### Eligibility

+Projects must be hosted by an institution of higher education in the United States.

 ### Evaluation Criteria

 1. The proposed project will demonstrate: